ubergarm/RottenEconomy/README.md

 * `Right Click` retrieve your grave (don't try to break it)

 #### Player Revive
-* `Right Click` hold 5 seconds to revive downed friend
+* `Right Click` hold 5 seconds to revive downed friend (except for death by Radiation Poisioning or Oxygen Deprivation)

 #### Improved Backpacks
 * `b` Open Backpack